 My training in child development and in attachment are instrumental to my work both with children and young people, and with parents.

-Counselling and parent support both help clients to gain greater understanding about their specific situation.
+Psychotherapy and parent support both help clients to gain greater understanding about their specific situation.
 This can enable greater resourcefulness.
 Clients often feel more at ease with themselves and others, and can develop greater resilience, making them better able to cope with difficult situations and feelings.

 Much of the work with younger children involves play and art as this is often their preferred way to communicate what is going on for them and how they feel.
 Older children, adolescents and adults tend to engage in therapy through talking.

 In my work on Parent Support, parents attend on their own, or if they have children aged 0-5, they can attend with their child/children.
 During these sessions we can address issues around parenting and their relationship with their child/children.
 These sessions are centred around the child and the parent-child dynamics.

 - MSc Psychodynamic counselling and psychotherapy with children and adolescents.

 - BACP registered.
 I am registered with the British Association of Counselling and Psychotherapy (BACP).

 - Work in primary school setting.
 I have worked at a primary school in connection with Place2Be, working with children from different ethnic backgrounds and from different ages.